publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch17/m__us_usc_t7_s450i.md

          As part of carrying out the IR–4 Program, the Secretary shall—

-            (A) participate in research activities aimed at reducing residues of pesticides registered for minor agricultural use;
+            (A) participate in research activities aimed at reducing residues of pesticides registered for minor agricultural use and for use on specialty crops;

-            (B) develop analytical techniques applicable to residues of pesticides registered for minor agricultural use, including automation techniques and validation of analytical methods; and
+            (B) develop analytical techniques applicable to residues of pesticides registered for minor agricultural use, including automation techniques and validation of analytical methods;

+            (C) prioritize potential pest management technology for minor agricultural use and for use on specialty crops;

+            (D) conduct research to develop the data necessary to facilitate pesticide registrations, reregistrations, and associated tolerances;

+            (E) assist in removing trade barriers caused by residues of pesticides registered for minor agricultural use and for use on domestically grown specialty crops;

+            (F) assist in the registration and reregistration of pest management technologies for minor agricultural use and for use on specialty crops; and

-            (C) coordinate with other programs within the Department of Agriculture and the Environmental Protection Agency designed to develop and promote biological and other alternative control measures.
+            (G) coordinate with other programs within the Department of Agriculture and the Environmental Protection Agency designed to develop and promote biological and other alternative control measures.

         (5)